biocore/micov/README.md

 ```

 ### 3. Consolidate Coverage Files
 After extracting coverage data, consolidate the `.cov` files into a compressed `.tgz` archive.
 This requires a **length mapping file (`length.tsv`)**, which maps genome IDs to their corresponding genome lengths.
+An example length file can be found in `./example/metadata/length.tsv`.
 If this file is not available, it can be generated using `seqkit`:
 ```bash
 seqkit fx2tab --length --name --header-line foo.fasta > length.tsv
 ```